microsoft/azure-app-service-plugin/README.md

-# Azure WebApp Plugin
+# Azure App Service Plugin

-Jenkins Plugin to create an Azure Java WebApp and deploy a war file to the WebApp.
+Jenkins Plugin to create an Azure App Service (currently supports only Azure Java WebApps).

 ## Pre-requirements
 Register and authorize your client application.